mbuesch/p2pro-rs/README.md

 Features:

 - Live false-color ("ironbow"-style) view of the InfiRay P2Pro thermal camera.
-- A temperature color-scale legend next to the image.
 - Markers for the current frame's coldest and hottest pixels, with their temperature labels.
 - Automatic scaling: the color range always stretches to the current frame's min/max temperature.
 - Manual scaling: allows the user to set a fixed temperature range for the color mapping.